Steef Crombach (1992, Maastricht (NL))

 2018 – Klaartje Til, (October 2018) Steef Crombach, A Dutch Woman in Austin.
 Article on the Dutch Digital Magazine for Style and Culture POM.

 2018 – Roos van Rij, (July 2018) Februari: Steef Crombach

 2017 – Tatiana Ryckman, (August 2017) Steef Crombach, Austin, and â€˜Hackedâ€™ Batik.
 Profile on the Houston based website Glasstire.

 2017 – Jeroen Bosch, (October 2017) Koninklijke prijs voor Schilderkunst 2017

 2016 – Bertus Pieters, (oktober 2016) about the show 'Dirty Daisies'.

-Although my work radiates a resolute materiality in a firm shape, my approach to the world is poetic and very speculative.
+Although my work radiates a resolute materiality in a firm shape, my approach to the world is poetic and speculative.
 I question the status of objects and situations.
-In my work I deal with these concrete manifestations by adding an almost identical second layer to them.
-In this way I unscrew the anchor points in our perception.
+In my work I deal with concrete manifestations by adding an almost identical second layer to them.
+In this way I attempt to unscrew the anchor points in our perception.